hexatomium/hexatomium-old.github.io/_posts/2016-02-16-lua-powers.md

 It is very easy to underestimate the amount of damage that can be done by malware running as a standard Windows user.
 Here is a quick roundup, which could hopefully serve as a refresher:

-  * keylogging / password stealing
+  1.   keylogging / password stealing
-  * file encryption (e.g., Cryptowall)
+  2.   file encryption (e.g., Cryptowall)
-  * recording audio/video
+  3.   recording audio/video
-  * banking trojan infections (e.g, Dridex)
+  4.   banking trojan infections (e.g., Dridex)
-  * persistence (surviving reboots)
+  5.   persistence (surviving reboots)
-  * USB stick infections
+  6.   formatting external FAT drives
-  * formatting external drives
+  7.   infecting USB sticks
-  * sending out any data  (outbound FW rules typically won't help much)
+  8.   sending out any data  (outbound FW rules typically won't help much)
-  * browser hijacking
+  9.   browser hijacking
-  * joining botnets
+  10.  joining botnets
-  * hosting illegal and/or darknet content
+  11.  hosting illegal and/or darknet content
-  * serving a remote console (VNC)
+  12.  serving a remote console (e.g., VNC)

 In case I missed any other major risks, comments are welcome!